tgmgroup/CrosswordGame/README.md

 * English Lexulous

 # Dictionaries
-The `/dictionaries` directory contains all the dictionaries.
+The `/dictionaries` directory contains the dictionaries.
 Included with the installation are a number of pre-built dictionaries:
 - `CSW2019_English` - 280K words from the Collins Scrabble Words 2019 dictionary
 - `SOWPODS_English` - 409K words from an [unofficial version](https://www.wordgamedictionary.com/sowpods/download/sowpods.txt) of the standard European English SCRABBLE® competition dictionary.